juliorkm/EDOPro-Custom-Skills/README.md

 ## Custom banlist
 A banlist was made to create a format that brings a balanced casual experience.
 The banlist and the Skill Cards were designed to be played together.
+The current banlist is based on the February 2023 TCG banlist, but with custom changes.
+You can find it [here](https://github.com/juliorkm/EDOPro-Custom-Skills/blob/main/lflists/XenoSamkSkills2023.04.lflist.conf).

 ## Autosync with Github